idsc-frazzoli/CS1-Notebooks/README.md

 1. Navigate to the course page on Moodle.
 2. Locate and download the weekly ZIP file containing the notebook.
-3. Choose a suitable directory on your computer for the course materials.
+3. Move the ZIP file to a suitable directory (location) on your computer for the notebooks.
-4. Extract the contents of the ZIP file into this directory.
+4. Unzip the file and continue with Step 2 - Setting up the environment.

 **B. GitHub**